whollysmoke9232-hue/grace-in-the-margins/src/reflections/jesus-the-scapegoat.md

 ---
 title: "Jesus – The Scapegoat"
+date: 2025-08-09
+author: "Ed Wilkins"
 layout: default.njk
-excerpt: "A meditation on why God created us, the model of atonement through blood sacrifice, and the intimate relationship made possible through Christ's ultimate sacrifice."
 tags:
-  - reflections
-  - atonement
-  - sacrifice
-  - Jesus
-  - scapegoat
-  - revival
-  - intimacy-with-God
-date: 2025-08-09
+excerpt: "A profound exploration of why God created us, the necessity of sacrifice, and how Jesus became our ultimate scapegoat—the one who carries our shame so we can walk in intimacy with the Father."
 ---

-## 📖 Key Scripture

-> _"The LORD God made garments of skin for Adam and his wife and clothed them."_
-> —Genesis 3:21

----

-## ✨ Jesus – The Scapegoat
+# ✨ Jesus – The Scapegoat

 Why did God create us?